PaynKillr/egypt-blocklist/README.md

 	•	Spyware-ridden “courier” sites that ask for your card and national ID
 	•	ISP-injected ad domains that shove crypto-mining into your nostrils

-…then you’re basically the Last Guardian Standing in a Trials of Osiris game — and your Your ISP: "Hold my beer... and your connection."
+…then you’re basically the Last Guardian Standing in a Trials of Osiris game — and your ISP: "Hold my beer... and your connection."

 So I built this:
 A flat, aggressive-but-safe blocklist (updated weekly, kinda!) focused 100% on phishing, malware, spyware, and scam domains targeting Egyptian users.